The Exposure Triangle Explained: Aperture, Shutter Speed & ISO for Landscape Photography

 The Interplay: Balancing the Exposure Triangle for Optimal Landscape Exposure

 Understanding each element individually is only the first step.
-The true power comes from mastering their dynamic, reciprocal relationship.
+The true power comes from mastering their dynamic, reciprocal relationship — how aperture, shutter speed, and ISO each affect exposure.
 Changing one setting requires an adjustment to at least one of the others to maintain the same level of exposure.
-The goal is to achieve a properly exposed image, avoiding both too much light (which leads to overexposure and loss of highlight detail) and too little light (which causes underexposure and loss of shadow detail).
+The goal is to achieve a properly exposed image, avoiding both an overexposed image (too much light, which clips highlight detail) and an underexposed image (too little light, which loses shadow detail).

 The Concept of "Exposure Stops": How Changes Ripple Through the Triangle